SAP/InfraBox/README.md

 - [Periodically schedule builds](docs/cronjobs.md)
 - [and many more, see our examples](https://github.com/SAP/infrabox-examples)

-## Want to see it in action?
-InfraBox is built on InfraBox.
-See all the builds [here](https://infrabox.ninja/dashboard/#/project/sap-infrabox).

 ## Documentation
 All our documentation can be found [here](docs/README.md).
 You can also look at our [example repository](https://github.com/SAP/infrabox-examples) on how to make use of the different features InfraBox provides.